thejayden/React-WebApp-RistoranteConFusion/README.md

 ## Features

 * Single page application view using react router
-  - Instantly see what your Markdown documents look like in HTML as you create them.
 * Feedback form input validation
 * Fake live server using JSON-Server with API fetching
 * Commenting and viewing live comments